 “This is where our data science service comes into play.
 By understanding more about the markets our clients operate in, their audiences and their strengths and weaknesses, we will be able to help and provide them with all the ammunition they need to grow their businesses.”

-“There are currently five core services that we offer – SEO, PPC, Design and build, Performance UX and Content marketing.
+“There are currently five core services that we offer – SEO, PPC, Design and build, CRO and Content marketing.
 Data science is the gear that sits in the middle of all these services and provides them with the additional capabilities they need to deliver better results.”

 “For SEO, we are developing machine learning models for search query classification.
 We call this the buyer intent model.
 By classifying the queries for which a site appears in search results based on brand or product awareness, we are gaining access to a lot more data than we ever had before.
 This way, we can identify strengths and weakness across different areas of our clients’ websites, or compare the performance of the branded terms against their competitors.
 It allows us to identify queries that we need to target based on traffic or revenue potential.
 We bring well-hidden opportunities to the surface.